Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-11-07-the-couch-at-the-centre-of-the-universe.md

 ---
 layout: post
-title: 'The Couch At The Centre Of The Universe'
+title: "The Couch At The Centre Of The Universe"
 date: 07-Nov-2013
 categories: tbd
 ---